Advent of Code 2021

 return increases

-For the next days, I'm adding more-itertools
+For the next days, I’m adding

-to have these recipes readily available!
+to have these

 Check my repository for the final code for day 1.
 See y'all tomorrow!